aadium/n-queen-problem/README.md

 bool safety - This function takes four stack arguments representing the current state of the chessboard and diagonals, and two integer arguments representing the row and column of the queen being placed.
 It returns a Boolean value indicating whether it is safe to place a queen in the given row and column.

-The main function creates an instance of the bisat class and calls its qmain function to solve the N-Queens problem.
+The main function creates an instance of the bisat class and calls its qmain function to solve the N-Queens problem It also asks the user for an input regarding the chessboard size.

 The program uses a stack-based approach to simulate the placement of queens on the chessboard.
 The board stack contains the row numbers of the queens, while the cols, diag1, and diag2 stacks keep track of the occupied columns and diagonals.